WaiYanLin71/fastify-mvc/README.md

 - **MongoDB**: MongoDB is a NoSQL database used for storing and retrieving data in a flexible, scalable, and high-performance manner.
 - **Mongoose**: Mongoose is an Object Data Modeling (ODM) library for MongoDB and provides a straightforward way to work with MongoDB in Node.js.
 - **Ajv**: Ajv is a popular JSON schema validator for JavaScript.
 It provides a simple and efficient way to validate JSON data against a JSON schema.
+- **Alpine.js**: Alpine.js is a lightweight JavaScript framework that allows you to add interactivity to your web pages.
+It enables you to easily  manipulate the DOM and handle user interactions using declarative directives.
+With Alpine.js, you'll learn how to create dynamic and responsive user interfaces without the need for a complex JavaScript framework.

 ### Features